CompetitiveLin/CompetitiveLin.github.io/_posts/1999-05-25-it's-a-long-story.md

 ---
-title: It's a Long Story
+title: &title It's a Long Story
 excerpt: This is a user-defined post excerpt.
 It should be displayed in place of the post content in archive-index pages.
-tagline: This is a custom tagline content which overrides the *default* page excerpt.
+# tagline: This is a custom tagline content which overrides the *default* page excerpt.
 date: 1999-05-25T10:00:00+800
 last_modified_at: 2022-02-28T19:00:00+800

-categories: ["Jekyll Tutorial"]
+categories: ["Uncategorized"]
-tags: Markdown Html YAML Front
+tags: Markdown Html YAML Grammar
 header:
   overlay_image: /assets/images/unsplash-image-1.jpg
   # caption: "Photo credit: [**Unsplash**](https://unsplash.com)"